 Their lifestyle changed as their family began to increase between the years of 1952 and 1960.

 The year 2000 brought significant changes to Rueben’s and Phyllis’s life.
 They moved off their ranch and into a home in Killdeer.
 The couple continued to be very involved with their church and community as they always had been.

 After 63 years of marriage, Phyllis passed away Jan.
 25, 2014.
 Rueben then moved to the Hilltop Home of Comfort in Killdeer, where he resides today.
-At the age of 93, Rueben still thanks the Good Lord that he lived his dream of raising and breaking horses and owning Badlands property where he ran his Hereford cattle with a good wife standing beside him.
+He joined his wife in their heavenly home when he passed away April 17, 2019.